c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-python-flask.rst

    * :ref:`setup_auto_dns`

-9. Restart the Devilbox
+9. Restart the DreamDevBox
 -----------------------

-Now for those changes to take affect, you will have to restart the Devilbox.
+Now for those changes to take affect, you will have to restart the DreamDevBox.

 .. code-block:: bash

    host> cd /path/to/devilbox

-   # Stop the Devilbox
+   # Stop the DreamDevBox
    host> docker-compose down
    host> docker-compose rm -f

-   # Start the Devilbox
+   # Start the DreamDevBox
    host> docker-compose up -d php httpd bind flask1